-Nevertheless, the ethical implications, as well as the ethical-religious controversies, follow the person responsible for this scientific dream.
+Nevertheless, the ethical implications, as well as the ethical-religious controversies, are many.

-Valery Spiridonov was the prized patient “0,” up until now.
-This man suffered from spinal muscular atrophy and had a very small chance at life.
+Valery Spiridonov was the prized patient up until now.
+This man suffered from spinal muscular atrophy and had very few possibilities in life.

-However, after two years of work with Dr. Canavero, the doctor couldn’t promise him what he so wished for: that he would walk again, be able to have a normal life, or that he would even survive the surgery.
+However, after two years of work with Dr. Canavero, the doctor couldn’t promise him what he so yearned for: that he would walk again, have a normal life, or that he would even survive the surgery.

 Thus, the young Russian decided to undergo a much more “conservative” surgery.
 It would let him face his remaining days with less pain and more dignity.

-Meanwhile, Dr. Sergio Canavero has found another disabled patient with serious mobility problems to continue his project with.
+Then Dr. Sergio Canavero found another disabled patient with serious mobility problems to continue his project with.

-The country that offered the most assistance hat was chosen was China.
-In a recent press conference in China, they announced that the revolutionary surgery would take place in a hospital specially prepared for it.
+The country that offered the most assistance was China.
+In a press conference in China, they announced that the revolutionary surgery would take place in a hospital specially prepared for it.

 So far, it all seems to be looking up.
 The risk of rejection, for example, is nonexistent, they explained, because the brain is a “neutral” organ, unlike the heart, liver, or kidneys.